 “Vasher. . . .” she said, climbing back to her feet, feeling woozy from the sword’s influence.
 Vasher had been taken by Denth.

 She remembered the anger in Denth’s voice when he’d spoken of Vasher during their time together.
 She shivered.
-Then, she gritted her teeth and grabbed a dirty blanket off the bedroll, then wrapped it around Nightblood so that she wouldn’t have to touch him.
+Then, she gritted her teeth and grabbed a dirty blanket off the bedroll and wrapped it around Nightblood so that she wouldn’t have to touch him.

 Ah, Nightblood said.
 You don’t really need to do that.
 I had the old man clean me off after he got me out of the water.